Free Formed Dreads

 For all of our beautiful loc heads out there, this article is for you all.
 Even if you aren’t a dread head or have ever thought about becoming one or just curious, you will learn something new after reading this article because we sure have.
-Freeform locs, also known as freedom or natural locs, are locs that have formed naturally and grow freely.
+Freeform locs, also known as freedom, free formed dreads or natural locs, are locs that have formed naturally and grow freely.
 To get these you don’t have to do anything but wash your hair.
 Yeah, we said it that means your clean dry hair will dread itself.
 Sounds simple right?
 It pretty much is, but as always there’s a little more to it.

 1Freeform Dreadlocks Process – Part #1

 2Freeform Dreadlocks Process – Part #2

 The most common maintenance technique is to separate the hair as it begins to mat, this can create the individual dreadlock itself.
 This would be the best way to control the size and quantity, which means leaving the hair alone until it starts to knot, then pull, rip or pop the knot into individual

 The initial start to the matting process starts in the back of the head, where we get the most friction.
 You may also try a tam, a kind of hat, that helps increase friction and it also does it a little more evenly, so not just the back or sides of your head will start matting first but the entire head.
 When starting the process of free formed dreads (and this isn’t just for free forming